ocrmypdf/OCRmyPDF/docs/plugins.rst

 Installed plugins may be installed into the same virtual environment as OCRmyPDF is installed into.
 They may be invoked using Python standard module naming.
+If you are intending to distribute a plugin, please package it.

 .. code-block:: bash